elastic/e2e-testing/e2e/_suites/helm/README.md

 At the topmost level, the test framework uses a BDD framework written in Go, where we set the expected behavior of use cases in a feature file using Gherkin, and implementing the steps in Go code.
-The provisining of services is accomplish using [Kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/https://kind.sigs.k8s.io/) and [Helm](https://helm.sh/) packages.
+The provisioning of services is accomplished using [Kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/https://kind.sigs.k8s.io/) and [Helm](https://helm.sh/) packages.

 The tests will follow this general high-level approach: